platformsh/platformsh-docs/sites/platform/src/administration/teams.md

 1. Find the team you want to modify under the **Manage teams** list, then click **{{< icon more >}} More**.
 1. Click **Edit team**.
-1. Find the project you want to remove under the **PROJECTS** tab view, then click **{{< icon more >}} More**.
+1. Find the project you want to modify under the **PROJECTS** tab view, then click **{{< icon more >}} More**.
 1. Click **Remove project**.
 1. Select **All projects**, or choose individual projects from the dropdown.